-What they may get to see within the park depends upon the varying gates into the park, as there are five different entrances leading from two different states, all with historic towns nearby for added flavor.
+What they may get to see within the park depends upon the varying gates into the park, as there are five different entrances leading from two different states, all with historic gateway towns nearby for added flavor.
 Detailed in the following paragraphs, allow us to be your guide to the gates.
 For your convenience, we have linked to nearby big family accommodations.

 Yellowstone North Entrance

 Beginning your journey from the North Entrance will lead to the Mammoth Hot Springs, a highly advisable entrance for those traveling from the Pacific Northwest.
-The Mammoth Hot Springs is home to one of the park’s two sanctioned swimming areas, this one is known as the Boiling River.
+The Mammoth Hot Springs is home to one of the park’s two sanctioned swimming areas, one is known as the Boiling River.
 Naturally heated by the springs, this attraction’s location is relatively close to the nearby town of Gardiner, Montana, home of what marks the park’s original entrance, the Roosevelt Arch.

 Gardiner is home to those with a love of river rafting, fly fishing, and horseback riding, and offers plenty of lodging options.
 Traveling a bit further, one can access Lamar Valley, often referred to as “the Serengeti of the United States” for its wildlife diversity.
-Wolves, grizzly bears, black bears, bison, elk and many other large mammals make for spectacular glimpses of nature that ought not to be missed.
+Wolves, grizzly bears, black bears, bison, elk, and many other large mammals make for spectacular glimpses of nature that ought not to be missed.
 Visitors are welcome at any time of the year, as the North Entrance is the only gate that’s open year-round.

 Yellowstone West Entrance

 Arriving at the West Entrance is advised for travelers coming from all over the West, though it is often proven to be the busiest entrance to the park.
-From the West Entrance is a roughly 14-mile drive before one arrives in Madison, a jumping off point for geyser basins to the north and south.
+From the West Entrance is a roughly 14-mile drive before one arrives in Madison, a jumping-off point for geyser basins to the north and south.

 To the north lies Norris Geyser Basin, the park’s oldest and hottest thermal area with two walkable zones.
 Heading South, one can see the largest geyser basin in all of Yellowstone, known as the Lower Geyser Basin, which includes Fountain Paint Pot, the Firehole Lake Drive area, and the Great Fountain Geyser.

 One may wish to stop at the Midway Geyser Basin, slightly to the south, home to the dazzling Grand Prismatic Spring, containing resident bacteria that create rainbow-like rings in the spring.
-Further to the south is the Upper Geyser Basin, home to Old Faithful, Biscuit Basin, and others; at least 150 geysers exist in within 1 square mile here.
+Further to the south is the Upper Geyser Basin, home to Old Faithful, Biscuit Basin, and others; at least 150 geysers exist within 1 square mile here.